chameleon-system/chameleon-base/src/SecurityBundle/README.md

 ### `app/config/config.yml`

-Two change the form, adjust the "template".
+To change the form, adjust the "template".

 ```yaml
 scheb_two_factor: